gmac/graphql-stitching-ruby/README.md

 * The `@stitch` directive is applied to a root query where the merged type may be accessed.
 The merged type identity is inferred from the field return.
 * The `key: "id"` parameter indicates that an `{ id }` must be selected from prior locations so it may be submitted as an argument to this query.
 The query argument used to send the key is inferred when possible ([more on arguments](#argument-shapes) later).

 Each location that provides a unique variant of a type must provide at least one resolver query for the type.
-The exception to this requirement are [outbound-only types](./docs/mechanics.md#outbound-only-merged-types) and/or [foreign key types](./docs/mechanics.md##modeling-foreign-keys-for-stitching) that contain no exclusive data:
+The exception to this requirement are [outbound-only types](./docs/mechanics.md#outbound-only-merged-types) that contain no exclusive data:

 ```graphql
 type Product {